HeadHodge/My-SmartHome-Projects/documents/Using-My-Bluetooth-Keyboard/overview.md

 The BRIX comes with an Intel bluetooth/wifi soc that works really well with Ubuntu, as opposed to the junk broadcom/realtec socs that come with many cheapo chinese mini boxes.

 In this writeup, I'll focus on how to use the virtual keyboard I created, then afterwards I'll describe how I created it to help understand how it works and help others roll their own.

+## Using Option 1: Zephyr with linux on-board bluetooth soc